(This guide builds on automation features discussed in the one-click and zero-click guide.)

-You can edit an object’s existing S-Docs button, or you can create a new button in case you’d like users to have the option of using the normal S-Docs button in case they need to manually select templates.
+You can edit an object’s existing S-Docs button, or you can create a new button if you’d like users to have the option of using the normal S-Docs button in case they need to manually select templates.
 In this case, we’ll go with the first choice, and simply edit our existing S-Docs button.

 In the following sections, we will be automatically selecting documents with the doclist Apex parameter.
 To use this, we simply append the following to the end of our S-Docs button code:

+Template IDs can be found in the URL when you click on a template.
+They are the string of letters and numbers following the forward slash (/) after salesforce.com.
 The doclist can include as many S-Doc template IDs as you’d like.
 If you just append the doclist parameter, templates will be automatically selected and generated.
 If you would like your S-Docs templates to be automatically selected, but not automatically generated, you can append &oneclick=false to your S-Docs button code.

 Two Outcomes: True or False (IF Function)

-We see that if the contact’s department is “Finance”, then the template ID will be a0236000005cAoB, which happens to be the S-Docs template ID for our special finance department letter.
-However, if the contact’s department is not “Finance” then the doclist parameter will be a0236000005c53o, which is the template ID for our letter for all other departments.
+We see that if the contact’s department is “Finance,” then the template ID will be a0236000005cAoB, which happens to be the S-Docs template ID for our special finance department letter.
+However, if the contact’s department is not “Finance,” then the doclist parameter will be a0236000005c53o, which is the template ID for our letter for all other departments.

 More Than Two Outcomes (CASE Function)

 Now suppose that members of technology departments will also receive a totally different letter.
-This means we can’t use an IF function, as we now have three outcomes; the contact could be in the finance department, or in the technology department, or in some other department.
+This means we can’t use an IF function, as we now have three outcomes; the contact could be in the finance department, the technology department, or in some other department.
 This means we’ll have to use the CASE function instead.